 April 9, 1921 ~ Songwriter, arranger, lyricist George David Weiss born in New York, New York, USA ~ Best known for writing or co-writing songs such as Lullabye Of Birdland (Morris Levy), Mr Wonderful (Olga James), Can't Help Falling In Love (Elvis Presley), That Sunday That Summer (Nat King Cole), Stay With me (Lorraine Ellison), and What A Wonderful World (Louis Armstrong) ~ Weiss passed away in 2010

-April 9, 1917 ~ Blues harpist, guitarist, singer Woodrow Adams, full name Woodrow Wilson Adams, born in Tchula, Mississippi, USA ~ Taught how to play the blues harp by Howlin' Wolf.
-Only made three recordings, Prety Baby Blues, Wine Head Woman and How Long, yet they are sought after by blues aficionados ~ Adams passed away in 1988
+April 9, 1917 ~ Blues harpist, guitarist, singer Woodrow Adams, full name Woodrow Wilson Adams, born in Tchula, Mississippi, USA ~ Reportedly, Adams was taught how to play the blues harp by Howlin' Wolf.
+Adams has made only made three recordings, Prety Baby Blues, Wine Head Woman and How Long, yet these recordings are highly sought after by blues aficionados ~ Adams passed away in 1988

 April 9, 1916 ~ Songwriter Phil Medley born ~ Co-wrote Twist And Shout with Bert Berns.
 The song would be first recorded by the Top Notes in 1961 but is more famous as covered by the Isley Brothers the following year and by the Beatles for their 1963 Please Please Me album.
 Other songs co-written by Medley include TV Is The Thing This Year (Dinah Washington), Anything You Wanna Do (Billy Eckstine), A Million To One (Jimmy Charles), and If I Didn't Have A Dime To Play The Jukebox (Gene Pitney) ~ Medley passed away in 1997

-April 9, 1904 ~ Joseph Gustaf Bonano, commonly known as jazz, dixieland trumpeter, singer, bandleader Sharkey Bonano, born in New Orleans, Louisiana, USA ~ Worked with Chink Martin, the Wolverines, Jimmy Durante, Jean Goldkette, Louis Prima, the Original Dixieland Jazz Band, Santo Pecora, Thurman Teague, and others ~ Bonano passed away in 1972
+April 9, 1904 ~ Joseph Gustaf Bonano, commonly known as jazz, dixieland trumpeter, singer, bandleader Sharkey Bonano, born in New Orleans, Louisiana, USA ~ Worked with Chink Martin, the Wolverines, Jimmy Durante, Jean Goldkette, Louis Prima, the Original Dixieland Jazz Band, Santo Pecora, and Thurman Teague ~ Bonano passed away in 1972

 April 9, 1898 ~ Singer, actor, activist Paul Robeson, full name Paul Leroy Robeson, born in Princeton, New Jersey, USA ~ Recorded more than 250 songs over a three decade career starting in the mid-1920s.
 Known for a number of film performances, notably 1925's Show Boat with his rendition of Ol' Man River becoming the benchmark for all future performers of the song.
 Robeson is also known as an athlete, law scholar, and social activist ~ Robeson passed away in 1976